"Everything shook": Last civilians leave Ukraine steel mill

 “What can’t you do when you have nothing!” he said, as he waited for a bus that would carry Azovstal evacuees to temporary accommodations in Zaporizhzhia.

-Yehor, a steel mill employee sheltering in the bunker who would only provide his surname, was in the bunker with his two sons, wife and their dog.
-He said that when food ran low, soldiers defending Azovstal helped.
+Yehor Chekhonatskyi, a steel mill employee sheltering in the bunker with his two sons, wife and their dog, said that when food ran low, soldiers defending Azovstal helped.

 “We wouldn’t have made it otherwise,” he said.
 “I don’t know how long we could have survived, but for sure we wouldn’t have survived until today.”
 In the last few days, they had just pasta, water and some spices left – enough for soup once a day.